Frolo Financials: Solo Mum of Three Working Full-Time in AdminBy Jo Middleton

-In our brand new Frolo Financials series we’ll be looking at the monthly income and expenditure of real single parents to see who’s thriving, who’s surviving and how easy it is to manage short and long term finances as a single parent.
+In our Frolo Financials series we look at the monthly income and expenditure of real single parents to see who’s thriving, who’s surviving and how easy it is to manage short and long term finances as a single parent.
 Today we speak to a solo mum of three children, working full-time.

 I’m 36 years old and I’m a solo parent to three children.
 My son is 16 and in college.
 He sees his dad for a few hours every other weekend.
 My daughters are 14 and 13.
 They’ve not seen their father in over five years.

 I work full-time – 37.5 hours a week – as an admin assistant.